Skip to page content

 Child Attention and Autism Research and Evaluation (CAARE) Lab

-Assessing ASD Knowledge and Stigmas
+Assessing ASD Knowledge

-• Assessing ASD knowledge or stigmas of ASD in low- and middle-income countries such as Tanzania, Mongolia, and China.
+• Assessing ASD knowledge or stigmas of ASD in low- and middle-income countries

 Researchers

-Examining Local Service Use Disparities
+Examining Service Use Disparities

-• Identifying factors (individual, interpersonal and community) that contribute to an underutilization of early childhood learning services (early intervention and early childhood special education) in local schools.
+• Identifying factors (individual, interpersonal and community) that contribute to an underutilization of Early Childhood Learning Services (Early Intervention and Early Childhood Special Education) in local schools.

 • Assessing factors that contribute to disparities in ASD assessment and treatment services